 Multiple Myeloma Treatment

-Multiple myeloma occurs when plasma cells become cancerous and often form tumors in the bones.
+Multiple myeloma occurs when plasma cells in the bone marrow grow out of control.
+When they become cancerous, tumors can form in the bones.
 One tumor of cancerous plasma cells is called a plasmacytoma.
-If a person has a malignant growth of plasma cells in the bone marrow that produce a large amount of abnormal protein, it is called multiple myeloma.1
+Cancerous plasma cells produce a large amount of an abnormal protein (antibody).1

 Treatment for multiple myeloma is based on several factors, including:2